ed-alvarez/broadsign-docker/README.md

 This repository holds the necessary Dockerfiles for the auto-install Ubuntu image, which holds all of the assets required in `/opt/assets/`.

-The required components are already built-in in the mentioned Ubuntu image, which are:
+The required components are already included in the mentioned Ubuntu image, which are:

 * /opt/assets/bsp
 * /opt/assets/control-player-ubuntu.deb